testacoutn/releases-test/README.md

 * Set the following full path in the `Class Name` field: </br>
 (Example: com.kidoz.mediation.admob.adapters.KidozAdMobMediationRewardedAdapter.java)
 </br>
-* Please Note: you can change the kidoz adapter classpath in your project but maker sure the class names you put in the AdMob dashboard correspond to your final adapter location.
+* Please Note: you can change the Kidoz adapter classpath in your project but maker sure the class names you put in the AdMob dashboard correspond to your final adapter location.

 <a href="url"><img src="https://s3.amazonaws.com/kidoz-cdn/sdk/GitHub_Tutorial_Img/custom_event_tut.JPG" align="left" height="320" width="720" ></a>
 </br>